vicente-gonzalez-ruiz/fork_and_branch_git_workflow/README.md

-4. Revise the list of open issues at `<X>` (not at `<Y>`, you won't be able to find issues at `<Y>` at this moment) and select one, for example, `iss<Z>`, where `<Z>` is the issue number that GitHub automatically generates for every new branch.
+4. Revise the list of open issues at `<X>` (not at `<Y>`, you won't be able to find issues at `<Y>` at this moment) and select one, for example, `iss<Z>`, where `<Z>` is the issue number that GitHub automatically generates for every new issue.
 With the aim of working in `iss<Z>`, create a new "feature" branch (in your local copy of `<Y>`) with:
    ```